Emendations to Transcriptions:

 Let Me Down Easy (PBS “Great Performances”);

 Dora the Explorer; and linguistic research on a key plot point for

 Law & Order: SVU, episode “911.”

-She is also in demand for workshops and presentations at organizations as varied as the A.R.T.
-Institute at Harvard University, the University of Pennsylvania Department of Linguistics, SAG‑AFTRA Conservatory, SAG‑AFTRA Foundation, the Lower East Side Tenement Museum, and several conferences of VASTA, the Voice and Speech Trainers Association, of which she is proud to be an officer.
+Amy has given workshops and presentations at organizations as varied as the A.R.T.
+Institute at Harvard University, the University of Pennsylvania Department of Linguistics, SAG-AFTRA Conservatory, SAG-AFTRA Foundation, the Lower East Side Tenement Museum, and several Voice and Speech Trainers Association (VASTA) conferences.
 Her articles have appeared in VASTA’s official journal,

 Voice and Speech Review, and many other publications.
 She is proud to be an Associate Officer of VASTA, and a member of Women in the Arts & Media Coalition, League of Professional Theatre Women, Literary Managers & Dramaturgs of the Americas, Theater Resources Unlimited, Actors’ Equity Association, SAG-AFTRA, and – of course – IDEA.